-Full Tilt is also home to insane Sit & Go Jackpot tournaments where players can win potentially win 2,000X their buy-in just for beating two other players.
+Full Tilt was also home to insane Sit & Go Jackpot tournaments where players can win potentially win 2,000X their buy-in just for beating two other players.

 For those looking for larger freerolls, Full Tilt runs an assortment of free tournaments where players can buy in with their player points.
 Tons of big ticket freerolls for packages to the WSOP, WPT, EPT and more are also constantly on the table.

-Full Tilt's software is one of the best available, with good customization options, fast game play, nice graphics and high reliability.
+Full Tilt's software (which was the same as PokerStars) was one of the best platforms available, with good customization options, fast game play, nice graphics and high reliability.
 It offers all the major features including player notes, statistics and multi-table play, plus a number of unique special features that really enhance game play.

 Overall, it's definitely made by and for poker players, and gets better with every update.
 The latest version of the Full Tilt software supports play at 18 tables simultaneously and it's very well-suited for multi-table play with easy-to-use table functions, a great mini-view, a "time bank" for crucial decisions and the ability to sit at any table position.

-The mini-table view is clean and easy to use with nine tables possible on a 22" monitor with no overlap.
+The mini-table view was clean and easy to use with nine tables possible on a 22" monitor with no overlap.
 You can also save your own custom table layout settings.

 Full Tilt offers a ton of special features and every software update adds more smart functionality.
 Among the best are the time bank for making big decisions, a "top up" feature that automatically refills your stack at cash games, pre-determined buy-ins, automatic re-buys, a log-in history and taking satellite wins in credits instead of a fixed buy-in.